Cheap Holiday Travel: How Early Should You Book?

-Headed home for the holidays or perhaps leaving home to visit family?
-In either case the question of when to lock in cheap holiday airfare is always a hot topic.
-There are a number of rules and tips flying around the Internet faster than a Concord: Book on a Tuesday or Wednesday (maybe a good idea).
-Clear your cookies or search in private browser mode (probably only matters if you're doing a lot of searches in one day).
-Book X number of days before the flight (is that 7, 14, or 21 days, or more like 6 weeks?).
+Whether you're planning to head home for the holidays, visit family, or take a vacation, the question of when to lock in cheap holiday airfare is always a hot topic.
+Rules and tips fly around the Internet faster than a Concord: Book on a Tuesday or Wednesday (maybe a good idea).
+Clear cookies or search in private browser mode (probably only matters when doing lots of searches in one day).
+Book X number of days or weeks before the flight (is 21 days enough?
+Or more like 60 days?).